MohammadAlbay/Firebase/README.md

 **Update**

     // 1.
-    // updates only "expiration_date" without erasing other childs FirebaseEventHandler update = child.Update(new { expiration_date = "28/2/2020" });
+    // erasing other nodes
+    FirebaseEventHandler update = child.Update(new { expiration_date = "28/2/2020" });
     /* the same event-handling way as mentioned above */

     // 2.
-    FirebaseEventHandler put = child.Child("expiration_date").Put("1/1/1899");
+    // updates only "expiration_date" without erasing other childs FirebaseEventHandler put = child.Child("expiration_date").Put("1/1/1899");
     /* the same event-handling way as mentioned above */